Yeikzy/SimpleBot/README.md

 }
 ```

-# Yeikzy

-Hello my name is Yeikzy I am a small developer and I share my code with you because I have a big heart, I would just ask you to leave the command "yeikzy.js" here you use my code

-Sincerely, Yeikzy

 # Contact Me

-For the slightest problem, you can contact me by my [Discord](https://discord.gg/NMR4zVqYf4) you can mention me and I will get back to you.
+For the slightest problem, you can contact me by my [Discord](https://discord.gg/QW4fSZJW4N) you can mention me and I will get back to you.